area9innovation/flow9/tools/gringo/readme.md

 which provides useful building blocks for making a stack-based semantic actions for expression-based languages with unary, binary and ternary operators.

+See the tutorial below for real examples of how this works.

 By default, this semantic helper works well for expression-based languages.
 In case your language has both statements and expressions, then you have to define a union for both statements and expressions, and use that for the semantic actions.
+Since Gringo is built to support fully typed semantic actions, this is the best compromise in terms of power and safety.

 ## Error recovery